 |Mr Paul Woodhouse

-A Grazier, Paul has served several years with a number of local, regional and state government bodies across North and North West Queensland.
+A primary producer, Paul has been involved with a number of local and regional bodies across North and North West Queensland, over several years.

-With over 12 years in Local Government, including 8 years as Mayor of McKinlay Shire, Paul is also currently serving as Chairman of Regional Development Australia for Townsville and North West region.
+After more than 12 years in Local Government, including eight years as Mayor of McKinlay Shire, Paul is presently serving as Chairman of Regional Development Australia for the Townsville and North West region.